 A Visit to Mecca (Linen) and Glancing at Garden Gnomes

 There’s more to Central Avenue than its fine foods.
 So, I want to take you to Mecca Linen, a store offering a bazaar-like feel with furniture, blankets, rugs, and more to spruce up any room in your house.
-Don’t miss the “Welcome to Northeast Minneapolis” mural that is located on Lowry Street and Central Avenue that adorns the walls of Northeast Minneapolis Tattoo & Laser Removal.
+Don’t miss the “Welcome to Northeast Minneapolis” mural that is located on Lowry Avenue and Central Avenue that adorns the walls of Northeast Minneapolis Tattoo & Laser Removal.
+Around the corner you will find Francis, a new entirely plant-based burger joint that also serves vegan milkshakes and malts, "chicken" nuggets, and plenty of dipping sauces.
 Glance across the street where Khao Hom Thai is located, and you can find another mural by Mike Davis dedicated to the community garden located on Central Avenue by the Metro Transit 10 Bus Stop.
 And while I am not a purveyor of spirits or beer, Fair State Brewing Cooperative has an excellent patio and is also home to yet another mural of happy garden gnomes.
 You have to see it to believe it.